pkyoyetera/chrono-cpp/README.md

+## Chrono-cpp
-# A C++ library for natural language relative date parsing based on chrono.js
+A C++ library for natural language relative date parsing based on chrono.js

 This library is designed with rules to enable extracting absolute date information from text.